-AICSM has established a UAV and UAS Centre for Environmental Monitoring and Mapping (UCEMM) to provide advice and support to current and future users of Unmanned Airborne Vehicles (UAV) (often referred to as Unmanned Airborne Systems (UAS), or Drones) e.g. quadcopters and fixed wing aircraft.
+AICSM established a UAV and UAS Centre for Environmental Monitoring and Mapping (UCEMM) in 2014 to provide advice and support to current and future users of Unmanned Airborne Vehicles (UAV) (often referred to as Unmanned Airborne Systems (UAS), or Drones) e.g. quadcopters and fixed wing aircraft.

 Current applications of our UAVs include